A Career in Kinesiology

 Fitness and Health Promotion

-Kinesiologists working in this area of practice deliver exercise and lifestyle education to help clients improve or maintain physical and mental fitness.
+Kinesiologists working in this area of practice deliver exercise and lifestyle education to help clients improve or maintain general physical and mental wellness.

-Jobs in this sector focus on employee wellness and can be found in medium to large organizations, such as manufacturing, transportation, warehousing and logistics, government, crown corporations, and related agencies.
+Jobs in this sector focus on employee wellness and population health can be found in medium to large organizations, such as manufacturing, transportation, warehousing and logistics, government, crown corporations, and related agencies, and in public recreation facilities.

 Occupational Biomechanics & Ergonomics